LordVGames/CleanestHud/Thunderstore/Package Files/README.md

 - Sometimes Myst's HUD doesn't appear
 - - It's a semi-rare error that randomly happens and it comes straight from Myst itself.
 Can't really fix it until Myst itself adds support for this HUD.
 - Some part of the HUD is broken when an editing phase is turned off
 - - The HUD was built assuming parts of it's editing process weren't turned off, especially structure edits.
-It'd be a ton of work to go back and make sure everything works with those options, so any bugs stemming from those options may or may not be fixed.
-You can always contribute a fix yourself though.
+It'd be a ton of work to go back and make sure everything works with those options, so any bugs stemming from these options likely won't be fixed.

 ## For mod developers